 For the first time since the introduction of the federal Express Entry system in 2015, Manitoba now offers a way for candidates in the Express Entry pool to apply to the province for provincial nomination through the Manitoba Express Entry Pathway, contained within the Manitoba Skilled Workers Overseas category, although invitations rounds through this pathway have been infrequent.
 Provincial nomination under the Manitoba Express Entry Pathway effectively guarantees an invitation to apply (ITA) in a subsequent Express Entry draw, as nominees obtain 600 points under the Comprehensive Ranking System (CRS).
 Candidates who receive an ITA in an Express Entry draw can then apply to the Canadian government for permanent resident status.

-A second pathway, the Manitoba Human Capital Pathway, is scheduled to come into effect in 2018, but has been delayed for more than one year.
+A second pathway, the Manitoba Human Capital Pathway, was scheduled to come into effect in 2018, but has been delayed for more than one year.
 This pathway targets international applicants who have skilled work experience and training in one of the occupations on Manitoba’s in-demand occupations list (see below).
 The Human Capital Pathway will not be aligned with the Express Entry system, so potential candidates do not need an Express Entry profile and will not receive 600 CRS points if their application to the MPNP is successful – instead, they may apply directly to the Canadian government for permanent resident status.

 The Moving2Canada PNP Live Tracker provides the latest information on the status of the MPNP and other Canadian immigration programs.
 With a major overhaul to the MPNP imminent, make sure to check back often to get the latest updates as they happen.

 The criteria below apply to Expressions of Interest and applications received before the introduction of the planned changes, originally scheduled for 2018, but now delayed for more than one year.